 In an election of Directors at a shareholders' meeting, the number of votes exercisable in each share is equal to the number of Directors to be elected, with the total number of votes exercisable equally spread over the number of ballots equal to the number of Directors to be elected.
 A voter may cast all the voter's ballots for a single candidate or split them among multiple candidates.
 The candidate nomination system under Article 192-1 of the Company Act shall be adopted for the election of the Directors.
 The procedure, public notice, and other matters relating to the nomination of Director candidates shall be subject to the Company Act, the Securities and Exchange Act, and other applicable laws and regulations.
-The candidates who receive ballots representing the highest numbers of votes shall be elected separately as independent Directors or non-independent Directors, as the case may be, according to the respective numbers of independent Directors and non-independent Directors to be elected.
+The candidates who receive ballots representing the highest numbers of votes shall be elected separately as independent Directors or non-independent Directors and non-independent Directors to be elected.